-ENBD was registered as a Public Joint Stock Company on 16 July 2007 with registration number 1013450, under the Commercial Companies Law (Federal Law Number 8 of 1984, as amended).
+ENBD was registered as a Public Joint Stock Company on 16 July 2007 under registration number 1013450.
 ENBD is a publicly listed company whose shares are listed on the Dubai Financial Market (the "DFM").
-As at 31 December 2015, ENBD had 5,557,774,724 shares outstanding held by 1,526 shareholders of record, with a total issued and paid-up capital (equal to that authorised) of AED 5,557,774,724.
-No shareholder, other than ICD, which is wholly owned by the Government of Dubai and holds 55.6 per cent. of shares of ENBD, held more than 10 per cent. of the shares of ENBD as at 31 December 2015.
+As at 31 December 2012, ENBD had 5,557,774,724 shares outstanding held by 2,624 shareholders of record, with a total issued and paid-up capital (equal to that authorised) of AED 5,557,774,724.
+No shareholder, other than ICD, which is wholly owned by the Government of Dubai and holds 55.6 per cent. of shares of ENBD, held more than 10 per cent. of the shares of ENBD as at 31 December 2012.

-ENBD is one of the largest banking entities in the UAE across a range of metrics, including by shareholders equity and by loans as at 31 December 2015.
-ENBD is also one of the largest banking entities in the GCC by assets, with total assets of AED 406.6 billion as at 31 December 2015.
+ENBD is the largest banking entity in the UAE across a range of metrics, including by shareholders equity and by assets.
+ENBD is also one of the largest banking entities in the GCC by assets, with total assets of AED 308.3 billion as at 31 December 2012.
 Originally incorporated to serve as the holding company of EBI and NBD during the initial stages of their merger, on 21 November 2009, EBI and NBD were legally amalgamated with ENBD.
 As a result of the amalgamation, all of the assets and liabilities of EBI and NBD (including EBI's obligations under the Programme) were transferred to ENBD and EBI and NBD were dissolved.